 Frontera is committed to upholding the values set out in its Code of Business Conduct and Ethics and conducting business fairly, with integrity and in compliance with applicable laws.
 It has an Anti-Bribery and Anti-Corruption Policy to reinforce the Code of Business Conduct and Ethics with additional guidance regarding applicable anti-bribery and anti-corruption laws.
+Likewise, the Company has and Anti-Asset Laundering and Terrorist Financing Policy, aimed at the prevention of money laundering and related risks.
+Further, the Company applies data protection regulations in all of its processes.
 All officers and employees, including temporary and contract staff, are expected to observe the highest standards of honesty, integrity, diligence and fairness in all business activities.
+The Company's selection and oversight of third parties involves a careful and risk segmented due diligence process and a contractual requirement for vendors and clients to observe analogous due diligence processes in their own operations (as well as in that of subcontractors) and to certify to Frontera such compliance.